RedHatDemos/SecurityDemos/2019Labs/WebAppLAMPLab/README.md

 - This time, it should fail with a different message like this:
 ```
 [lab-user@workstation-repl ~]$ /home/lab-user/cat_meme_takeover.sh

+        FAILED!
+You do not can haz
+        permissionz to the database

        ##############################
        ____      ___        ______  _